 Real Estate for Sale in Osprey

 It seems that everything is available in Osprey; there are old cracker-barrel homes from the 30’s or 40’s, regular size single-family homes (old and new).
-Multi-million dollar mansions, condominiums, homes in gated communities, homes on golf courses, and homes with boat dock are also available.
+Multi-million dollar mansions, condominiums, homes in gated communities, homes on golf courses, homes with boat dock are also available and Waterfront Condos.

 If you are looking for luxury coastal living, the Oaks Club may be the place where you feel home.
 In the Oaks Club, you’re closer than you can imagine to big-city amenities and sugar sand beaches alike.
 The community has two distinctive 18-hole golf courses, a very active tennis community, state-of-the-art fitness facilities, and a lot more.